glaw2000/project1-church-safeguarding/README.md

 ## Credits
 ### **Content References**
+Used notes and and training material from Code Institute Full Stack Developer Bootcamp.
 Used Amy's Irish Wildlife Matchup repo ReadMe as a bit of template and copied some of the relevant content.
 Used content on church safeguarding from the following sites:
 -